lars-ctf/writeup-gpn22/boombox.md

 > Backback, rap crap, I got all the Flags 🚩 in my knapsack
 ## WIP
 Boombox, is a crypto challenge.
 Given a rust program and its output, you have to find a way to decrypt the output.

+## The code
-Let's examine the rust programm quick, I'm going to show you the entire code and afterward give you a brief description what's happening.
+Let's start by having a quick look at the rust programm.
+I'm going to show you the entire code and afterward give you a brief description what's happening.

 ```rust
 use rand::Rng;